sneha-royal/Resume-Applicant-Tracking-System/README.md

 4. Open your web browser and go to [http://localhost:8000](http://localhost:8000).

-5. Enter a search query and click "Scrape Images."
+5. Enter a Job description,Upload Resume and click "Submit."

-6. Check the specified folder for the scraped images.
+6. Check the Jd match,missing skills and profile summary.

 ## Acknowledgements